brendanmcc02/film-rec/README.md

 Rather than just relying on one profile, I utilised multiple profiles to provide diverse and novel recommendations:

-* **Favourites:** Aggregate only films that the user has rated a 9/10 or 10/10.
+* **Favourites Profile:** Aggregate only films that the user has rated a 9/10 or 10/10.
-* **Recents:** Aggregate only films that the user has rated in the last 30 days.
+* **Recents Profile:** Aggregate only films that the user has rated in the last 30 days.
-* **Genres:** Aggregate 23 profiles: 1 for each genre, and then choose the top 3 with the highest mean rating.
+* **Genre Profiles:** Aggregate 23 profiles: 1 for each genre, and then choose the top 3 with the highest mean rating.
-* **International:** Use the user profile, but set the American and British vector values to `0.0` and scale up the other countries.
+* **Internationals Profile:** Use the user profile, but set the American and British vector values to `0.0` and scale up the other countries.
-* **Oldies:** Use the user profile, but set the year vector value to `0.0`.
+* **Oldies Profile:** Use the user profile, but set the year vector value to `0.0`.

 ### Similarity Measure

-We know have multiple profiles, but to actually get to recommending films, we need a similarity measure.
+We know have multiple profiles, but to actually recommend films, we need a similarity measure.
 Since the films are represented using vectors, **cosine similarity** was the clear choice.

+Let's take the **favourites profile** as an example: this vector is compared (using a cosine similarity calculation) with every unseen film in the dataset, the films are ranked by similarity and the top 6 films are chosen as recommendations.
+This process is repeated for all the other profiles: recents, international, etc.

+### Reinforcement Learning

+Users can react to a given recommendation through a thumbs up/down feature.
+What we want is that when a user gives a thumbs up, it strengthens the qualities that recommended the film, and likewise weakens the qualities with a thumbs down.

+To give an example: let's suppose the year value of a profile is `0.4`: this translates to the year 2003.
+Based on this profile, we recommend *The Dark Knight*, released in 2008 with a year value of `0.42`.
+If the user gives a thumbs up to this recommendation, the year value of the profile will move 20% towards the year value of the recommendation.
+In this example, the year value of the profile will move from `0.4` to `0.404`.

+### Regeneration

+After a user has responded to some of their recommendations, they have the ability to completely regenerate recommendations.
+The new recommendations will factor in their positive and negative feedback of the previous recommendations.

 # Project Architecture